YuLAndrew/XPLAINED_MINI_CASE/README.md

 I originally printed my case on a Bambu A1 Mini with a 0.4mm nozzle.

 11242025: The mountable version of the bottom case has not yet been tested in terms of fit.

+12042025: Mountable version has been tested and fits as expected